alex-mcgovern/gatsby-monorepo/content/blog/hello-world/index.md

 # Hi, I'm Alex.

+I'm a fullstack engineer and engineering manager working in B2B web for TrueLayer, an open banking & payments Fintech.

+My team and I look after the public website, which is now available in 5 languages, 8 regional variants, and has contained 500+ pages at it's peak.

+I love building beautiful, branded experiences for performance and scale.
+Coming from a `design => development` background, my working style is deeply rooted in creating the simplest, most performant UX _and_ DevX, and optimizing for that at scale.

-I build enterprise B2B websites for performance and scale.
-I currently lead a team at a hypergrowth fintech where we are scaling a multi-language, 500+ page site.
+I currently lead a cross-functional team at TrueLayer where we have been scaling the multilingual, multi-market brand.

 Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
 Separated they live in Bookmarksgrove